You want smart political talk without the meltdowns?

 Nobody's saying that the surveillance of, for example, a Russian or some Chinese operative or Iranian operative is illegal.

-And when she says I've never heard anything about this, well, that now has been contradicted, and that she herself was asking that Americans in these instances where there was surveillance of Trump Tower.
+And when she says, I've never heard anything about this, well, that now has been contradicted and that she herself was asking that Americans in these instances where there was surveillance at Trump Tower.

-Now remember, Sarah Carter, John Solomon confirmed a Pfizer warrant was issued in October, as was a criminal warrant.
+Now, remember, Sarah Carter John Solomon confirmed a FISA warrant was issued in October, as was a criminal warrant.

-Not nothing to deal do with the with Donald Trump, but as an ancillary part of the investigation, remember the pings to the Trump server led investigators to surveil the server and other things.
+Nothing to do with Donald Trump, but as an ancillary part of the investigation, remember the pings to the Trump server led investigators to surveil the server and other things.

 Yeah, wiretapping is the wrong word.